Skip to content

 WSDL to PHP with Basic Auth

-There are a few ways to convert a WSDL file to PHP code with Basic Auth. but one common method is to use a tool called "wsdl2phpgenerator."
-This tool generates PHP classes from a WSDL file, and it can also handle Basic Authentication by using the "--username" and "--password" options.
+There are a few ways to convert a WSDL file to PHP code with Basic Auth, but one common method is to use a tool called wsdl2phpgenerator.
+This tool generates PHP classes from a WSDL file.
+Authentication is handled at runtime when making SOAP requests, not during code generation.

-First, you need to download the wsdl2phpgenerator package from the website.
-Then you can use the command line to execute the package and generate the PHP classes.
+First, you need to download the wsdl2phpgenerator package.
+Then you can use the command line to execute it and generate the PHP classes.

 After that, you can use the generated classes in your PHP code to make SOAP requests to the service.